langurmonkey/gaiasky/README.md

 #### 1.2.2 Windows

-Two windows installers are available for 32 and 64-bit systems [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).

-- `gaiasky_windows_<version>.exe` - 32 bit installer.
-- `gaiasky_windows-x64_<version>.exe` - 64 bit installer.
+As of 2.2.0, only 64-bit versions of Windows are supported.

-Both versions will automatically install the JRE if it is not present in the system.
+The installer will automatically deploy the JRE if it is not present in the system.
 To install Gaia Sky, just double click on the installer and then follow the on-screen instructions.
 You will need to choose the